drepo-eth/site/content/drepo/existing-repos/warez/index.md

     A movie might be available as a Blu-ray file or a rip of a digital release.
     They are very different files that represent the same content.

+{{< image-svg
+  src="many-to-many-indexer.excalidraw.svg"
+  alt="Many-to-Many Relationship"
+  caption="Many-to-Many Relationship: Multiple independent indexers reference various versions of the same content.
+If one of the indexers or one of the referenced files becomes unavailable, other versions of the content remain available." >}}

 ## Resilience

 ### BitTorrent